lelegard/arm-cpusysregs/kernel/README.md

 In the `apps` directory, the C++ class named `RegAccess` (files `regaccess.h` and `.cpp`) encapsulates these differences to provide a higher-level of abstraction.

-The script `../aarch/extract-sreg-definitions.sh` automatically generates the `CSR_SREG_xxx` definitions of all Arm system registers, as used in `cpusysregs.h`.
+The Python script `../aarch/extract-arm-spec.py` automatically generates the `CSR_SREG_xxx` definitions of all Arm system registers, as used in `cpusysregs.h`.
 The definition of all registers is based on reference XML files on the Arm public web site.
 This script may be executed each time an update of the Arm architecture is published.